 - To abide by the copyright laws of New Zealand

 Any files containing viruses or suspected malware on removable media (e.g. USB flash drives, external hard drives or similar) maybe removed by our security systems automatically.
 Once removed, these files may not be recoverable.
 By connecting these devices you agree to this policy.
 Christchurch City Libraries reserves the right to withdraw internet access to customers ignoring this request.

-A range of computer consumables are available to purchase from Libraries to assist customers in their use of the Personal Computers.
-These are personal headphones, USB flash drives, and writable CDs.
+Computer consumables are available to purchase from Libraries to assist customers in their use of the Personal Computers.
+These are personal headphones and USB flash drives.
 Customers wishing to use any of these items have the choice of purchasing them from the Library or bringing their own items into the Library for their personal use.

 The library has a small stock of headphones and microphones available for use by customers who are not able to purchase or provide their own.
 These items are available for use by members who provide their library card as security.
 Non-members are required to provide a driver's license, student card, or similar form of ID.